-- Forbes names Asheville as Top 25 Best Places to Retire in 2012.
+- Forbes names Asheville as one of Top 25 Best Places to Retire in 2012 and 2013.

 At an average elevation of 2,340 feet above sea level, Asheville enjoys four distinct seasons.
 Spring arrives early in the Blue Ridge Mountains with an explosion of floral variety, and an average temperature of 62.9 degrees.
 Because of the elevation, summers are cool, with an average high temperature of 82 degrees and an average low of 61.
 Fall brings crisp days and brilliant foliage with average temperatures of 56 degrees.
 Winter’s average temperature is 40 degrees, with an average annual snowfall in Asheville of sixteen inches.
 The highest and southernmost ski slopes in the eastern U.S. are nearby.

 Educational opportunities for seniors abound.
 The campus of the University of North Carolina at Asheville (UNCA) is situated close to the heart of the city on 175 acres.
 UNCA is home to the NC Center for Creative Retirement and its College for Seniors, a lifelong learning program.
 Two eight-week terms in fall and spring, a four-week winter term and a special summer term offer a wide variety of more than 230 courses each year.
 Most courses are taught by peer instructors, but at least one course each term is taught by an outstanding UNC Asheville faculty member.
 Classes are held in the Reuter Center on the UNC Asheville campus.
 In the fall and spring terms some classes are also held at Deerfield.

 Other nearby institutions of higher learning include Western Carolina University (WCU), Warren Wilson College, Mars Hill College, Brevard College and Montreat College.
 WCU and UNCA have expanding graduate programs.